 What is Mookata?

-Mookata or Mu Kratha is an extremely popular and cheap buffet found all around Thailand.
-Here, you pick and cook yourself some raw ingredients displayed on a buffet-style at a very low fixed price.
+Mookata or Mu Kratha is an extremely popular and cheap buffet found in Phuket and all around Thailand.
+Here, you pick and cook yourself some raw ingredients displayed on a buffet-style at a low fixed price.
 If you are travelling to Phuket on a budget and want to experience the real Thai daily lifestyle, then you should try it at least once.
-It’s fun, cheap and actually quite good considering the incredibly low price.
+It’s fun, cheap and quite good, considering the low cost.
 Mookata restaurants can be enormous and yet, get so full that there can be a queue to get a table at the most popular ones.

 How it works